-Constipation increases a child's risk for developing potty training problems like stool withholding, toileting refusal, and chronic soiling (Taubman 1997; Blum et al 2004).
+We've already mentioned this, but it bears repeating: Constipation increases a child's risk for developing potty training problems (Taubman 1997; Blum et al 2004).
 Make sure your child drinks plenty of fluids (at least four cups a day) and consumes plenty of fiber (Sears et al 2002).
-If your child has a constipation problem, consult your doctor.
+If your child has a chronic constipation problem, consult your doctor.

 Straining can cause disorders of the bladder and sphincter muscles (Weiner et al 2000).
 If your child can’t urinate without straining, report this to your pediatrician.